QnnOkabayashi/zeque-lang/README.md

-# Sig
+# Zeque

 ## About

-Sig is a toy programming language that compiles to WebAssembly.
+Zeque is a toy programming language that compiles to WebAssembly.
 In its current state, it's a hobby project that attempts to steal Zig's ideas.

 ## Demo